Python-Test-Engineer/django-jpn/NOTES.md

 # FAQ/ROUTER

 Sometimes we might think that AI Development is binary - it is fully AI or not.

 What if we can include 'a bit of AI' in our App?
 Remember, AI Agents are snippets of code that make a request and get a response.

 If we have a Search, FAQ or Help section, we can leverage the power of the AI Agent to create a facility to process Natural Language.
-Getting information from a form, (excluding text fields), give us structured inout data.
+Getting information from a form, (excluding text fields), give us structured input data and one text field may be used for the query as natural language input to be resolved by the AI Agent.

 Let's look at `03_faq.ipynb` for a simple example.
+(We will see this in our Django demo and it is a view receiving some text and processing it to give text back to the user via a view).

-I am using Gradio as a UI for this example and we can see that we have some data in the FAQ list.
+I am using Gradio as a UI for this example notebook and we can see that we have some data in the FAQ list.

 Obviously, this can be more involved and use structured inputs from associated form fields, but for now lets assume that we have extracted the relevant information.

 This highlights an important point that we don't need to use LLMs for Agents.
-If we can get structured data from a form, then it is more deterministic to do so.
+If we can get structured data from a form, then it is more deterministic and better.
 LLMs are very useful for converting Natural Language inputs to structured data.

-This is RAG or Retrieval Augmented Generation, where we 'augment' the query with the relevant data and then the LLM 'generates' the response based on the query, the data and the prompt.
+This is RAG or Retrieval Augmented Generation, where we 'augment' the query with the relevant data that the model was not trained on and then the LLM 'generates' the response based on the query, the data and the prompt.
 We tend to see RAG with vector databases and semantic search but RAG is essentially augmenting the LLM with our own data to 'train' it or 'fine tune'.

 We can see that we can create a powerful AI Agent that can answer questions based on the data in the FAQ list.